Dear valued guests, friends, and partners,

 - The group shall not invite other people into dining, kitchen, or personal tents.

-- Train kitchen and trekking leader on hygiene safety and health protocol
+- The kitchen and trekking leader must follow safety and hygiene protocol

 - Staff would wear masks all the time at camp or when shopping for local supplies.